Alterkai/Alterkai-Website/README.md

 I didn't create any button that directly sends to login/register page.
 So you'll need to enter the address manually.

-Since this is yet to be released, i didn't configure a way to install required modules, so please install any required manually.
+do npm install to install any required modules
 ## Screenshots

 Desktop